Remote work is on the rise and so is the remote productivity.

 Flexible work schedules might give remote workers more freedom, but it can also be extremely distracting.
 How do you make sure that your employees are staying productive?

-The process of productivity monitoring
+The process of remote productivity monitoring

 One of the goals of productivity monitoring is to find out what reasons underlie a lack of productivity.
 In other words, there’s a need to understand whether employees can’t do the job right or they don’t want to do it.
 In both cases, you need to perform a special investigation to define what exactly harms the productivity of each workplace, and once reasons are identified, they need to be removed or mitigated.

-Building a productive workplace
+Building a remote productive workplace

 Starting from disorganized work-spaces to bad ergonomics, boring work stations to incessant chatter in the background, we constantly combat with our environment just to get things done.